 You will also be taught and supported by a range of experienced colleagues in our partnership schools, based in South East Wales.

 Entry criteria detail typical offers of 112 UCAS points but USW considers all applications on an individual basis, which means that we could make offers based on qualifications, personal profile and experience.
-The exception to this, is that Welsh Government require that all candidates have a minimum of 5 GCSEs which must include grade B/grade 5 (or equivalent) in English Language and Mathematics and a grade C/grade 4 in Science at the point of entry on any ITE course.
-Combinations of qualifications are acceptable and other qualifications not listed may also be acceptable.
+The exception to this, is that Welsh Government require that all candidates have a minimum of 5 GCSEs at Grade C to include Mathematics at grade B (Numeracy OR Mathematics in Wales), Science at grade C and Grade B (or equivalent) in either English Language, English Literature, Welsh Language or Welsh Literature.
+Where an equivalent to a grade B in either English Literature or Welsh Literature is achieved, a minimum of a grade C (or equivalent) must be achieved in the corresponding GCSE examination in English or Welsh Language.
+For those taking GCSEs in England, grade 5 is considered equivalent to a B and 4 is equivalent to a C. Combinations of qualifications are acceptable and other qualifications not listed may also be acceptable.

 If you missed out on B grades in GCSE Mathematics and English Language, we offer essential skills for teaching modules.
 These will be accepted in Wales as an equivalent qualification.
 Please see guidelines on B grade GCSE equivalencies, recommended by Higher Education providers in Wales.

-An interview is required for this course.
+For the course there is a selection event.
 Those applying will also be required to pass literacy and numeracy tests as part of the process.